medtagger/MedTagger/docs/development_setup_vagrant.md

 ### How to do this?

-Once you've install your VirtualBox with Vagrant, it's time to clone this repository.
+Once you've install your VirtualBox with Vagrant, it's time to clone this repository:

 ```bash
 $ git clone git@github.com:jpowie01/MedTagger.git